apache/maven/maven-core-it/README.txt

 it0046: Test fail-never reactor behavior.
 Forces an exception to be thrown in
         the first module, but checks that the second modules is built.

+it0047: Test the use case for having a compile time dependency be transitive: when you extend a class you need its
+        dependencies at compile time.

 -------------------------------------------------------------------------------

 - generated sources